Adaptive Conditional Gradient Sliding: Projection-Free and Line-Search-Free Acceleration: Adaptive Conditional Gradient Sliding for Convex Objective Functions

 In this section, we propose \adcgs for solving~\eqref{prob}.

-\paragraph{Projection-free accelerated framework:} Our proposed method is based on CGS~\cite{Lan2016-op}, a projection-free accelerated framework that couples an accelerated outer scheme with inner CG loops.
+\paragraph{Projection-free accelerated framework:} Our proposed method is based on CGS~\citep{Lan2016-op}, a projection-free accelerated framework that couples an accelerated outer scheme with inner CG loops.
 A key feature of CGS is that it skips some gradient evaluations, allowing multiple LMO calls to reuse a single gradient and thereby reducing the number of FOO calls.
-We enhance this CGS framework by incorporating adaptive stepsizes driven by local Lipschitz estimates $L_k$, following AC-FGM~\cite{Li2025-cb}.
+We enhance this CGS framework by incorporating adaptive stepsizes driven by local Lipschitz estimates $L_k$, as in AC-FGM~\citep{Li2025-cb}.
+Concretely, at each outer iteration, \adcgs approximately solves a strongly convex subproblem via inner CG loops: